-All blocks in Years 1, 2, and 3 are graded as Honors, High Pass, Pass, Marginal, or Fail.
-Clerkships in Year 3 are graded as Honors, High Pass, Pass and Fail while most rotations in Year 4 are presently graded Honors, Pass, or Fail.
+All blocks in Years 1 and 2 are graded as Honors, High Pass, Pass, Marginal, or Fail.
+Clerkships in Year 3 are graded as Honors, High Pass, Pass and Fail.
+Electives in Year 4 are graded Honors, Pass, or Fail.